savvn001/Controlla-iOS/README.md

 # Controlla-iOS
-DAW control surface app for iOS (iPad).
+DAW control surface app for iOS (iPad), made for a University 2nd year mobile applications module.
 Can connect to a computer running any DAW via WiFi or bluetooth and sends MIDI commands.
 TODO - Compiled for an old version of iOS (2016), will need work in order to compile for latest iOS version most likely.

 # Features